Quick Summary of Made in Abyss Episode 5

 Please let me just get this out of the way: once again, the show’s beautifully animated, stirringly scored, and has backgrounds that are more real than some photographs of our world.
 And, oh, yeah, the sound effects are spot on, too.
 There.
 Now I won’t have to keep saying it!

 The cries for help had a strange timber (starting around 2:21), so I knew something was up.
-But as much as keep telling myself that I know this show’s going to get dark and dangerous, I wasn’t prepared for the corpse-weeper (2:58).
-How the fallen cave raider (a purple whistle) moved passively as the corpse-weeper fed on him was gut-wrenching.
+But even though I know this show can go dark and dangerous, the corpse-weeper (2:58) horrified me.
+It was gut-wrenching to watch how the fallen cave raider (a purple whistle) moved passively as the corpse-weeper fed on him.
 The cloud of bugs feasting on the cavity that had been the cave raider’s abdomen was also grimly effective in driving home just how much danger Riko and Regu were in.

 Did you notice the corpse-weeper’s eyes (3:11)?
 It has one on its forehead, and one on the left side of its head.
 That’s a good adaptation for an environment like the Abyss!
 Again, it’s the little details that both delight and pull us farther into the world!